 How to write economics?

-On Writing Well by William Zinsser.
+There are also guides about non-fiction writing in general.
+I particularly enjoyed On Writing Well by William Zinsser.
 Lots of small and big tips on how to write non-fiction properly.
-You will also learn how to write humour and how to conduct interviews.

 What is the journal ranking?

-There are many rankings.
-Some try to capture the feeling of the community, such as:
+Some rankings try to capture the feeling of the community, such as:

 How to review papers?